taras-venger/game_in_dots/client/README.md

 - button PLAY changes the caption to PLAY AGAIN
 - result of the game need to be send to server on this endpoint this-domain/winners in JSON with two fields winner and date both strings.
 - results in table should be auto update

+### Installation

+In order to install the application, run the following scripts sequentially:

+1. `npm install`
+2. `npm run client-install`
+3. `npm run dev`